 Trouble Sleeping When Progesterone Levels Are Low

 Progesterone has a sedative effect, promoting relaxation and sleep.
 A deficiency can lead to insomnia or broken sleep patterns, making falling or staying asleep throughout the night difficult.
-This can result in fatigue and decreased energy levels during the day.
+Lack of sleep can result in fatigue and decreased energy levels during the day.

 Are Hot Flashes a Sign of Low Progesterone?